TuanAnh0108/Internal-Assessment/CriteriaC.md

 **Display the result of students quizz**

 The result window will display: `The score of the quizz`, `Table of wrong answers`, `Table of correct answers`.
 The `scoreQ` is the variable showing the result of the quiz that the user just finished.
-Also, as the user can choose the number of vocab to take so that showing the nuber of vocabs
+Also, as the user can choose the number of vocab to take so that showing the nuber of vocabs will help the teachers to keep track of students' performance.
+Furthermore, in the wrong answers, there will be 3 columns that are English words, inputted answers and the correct answers.
+From here the users can compare their answers with the correct answers.
 ```.py

 def loadResult(self):